Vishnukundina dynasty: Literature

 The Vishnukundinas were also great patrons of learning.
 They established colleges for Vedic learning.
 Learned Brahmins were encouraged by gifts of lands and colleges were established for the propagation of Vedic studies.
 Indra Bhattaraka established many schools for imparting education on Vedic literature.
-The performance of several elaborate Vedic ceremonies by Madhava Varma is evidence of the faith of the rulers in Brahmanism and the popularity of Vedic learning with the people during this period.
+The performance of several elaborate Vedic ceremonies by Madhava Varma is evidence of the faith of the rulers in Vedic Hinduism and the popularity of Vedic learning with the people during this period.

 Some of the Vishnukundina kings were credited with authorship of several books.
 Vikramendra Varma I was described as Mahakavi – a great poet in a record.
 Further, an incomplete work on Sanskrit poetics called 'Janasraya Chando Vichiti' was attributed to Madhava Varma IV who bore the title of 'Janasraya'.
 Sanskrit enjoyed royal patronage.

 Art and Architecture

 Being great devotees of Siva, the Vishnukundinas seem to have been responsible for the construction of a number of cave temples dedicated to Siva.
 The cave structures at Bezwada (Vijayawada), Mogalrajapuram, Undavalli caves, and Bhairavakonda were dated to this period.
 Though some of these cave temples were attributed to the Pallava Mahendra Varman I, the emblems found on the caves and the areas being under the rule of the Vishnukundinas during this period clearly show that these were contributions of the Vishnukundinas.
 The big four-storeyed cave at Undavalli and the 8 cave temples in Bhairavakonda in Nellore district show however clear resemblances with the architecture of Pallava Mahendra Varman's period.